DID & Nuri

 • OverlayLink: In case of an Inner Overlay, a ReadCap to the current Branch definition commit of the overlay branch of the store.

-• ReadToken : is a hash of a ReadCap, it is mostly used in ExtRequests and SPARQL requests from untrusted apps or federated SPARQL requests. it gives the same level of permission than the hashed ReadCap, without revealing its content.
+• ReadToken : is a hash of a ReadCap, it is mostly used in ExtRequests and SPARQL requests from untrusted apps or federated SPARQL requests.
+It gives the same level of permission than the hashed ReadCap, without revealing its content.

 • PermaCap: a durable capability ( for read, write or query)